marcan/blitzloop/docs/INSTALL.md

 process slower.
 You might save time running this command twice, once without `PIP_FLAGS` to install all dependencies from wheels, and once with `PIP_FLAGS` to finish the installation - it's only blitzloop itself that needs these flags.

+To run blitzloop without a dependency on JACK: `blitzloop --no-audioengine --mpv-ao=coreaudio`

 # Usage